sdv-dev/RDT/CONTRIBUTING.rst

 You should make a generator for every type of column that you believe would be useful to test against.
 For some examples, you can look in the `dataset generator folder`_.

 The generators each have a ``DATA_TYPE`` class variable.
-This should match the data type that your ``transformer`` accepts as input.
+This should match the sdtype that your ``transformer`` accepts as input.

 More details can be found in the `Development Guide`_.